Skip to navigation Skip to content

 3. Serif vs. Sans-Serif: What’s the Difference?

-One of the first decisions you’ll face in logo design is whether to use a serif or sans-serif font.
+One of the first decisions you’ll face when using a logo maker is whether to choose a serif or sans-serif font.
 Each has its own strengths:

 Choosing between serif and sans-serif depends on the message you want your brand to convey.